 - Workshops & TA Cafés: Each semester we offer a series of stand-alone workshops focused on specific teaching-related topics.
 Our TA Cafés are additional opportunities to meet other graduate and professional students from across campus, and get support for your teaching from more experienced TAs.
 Read more about Workshops & TA Cafés &/or join our listserv to receive regular updates.

-- Spring Teaching Symposium: The Spring Teaching Symposium is a signature CTL event for UGA graduate students.
+- Spring Teaching Celebration: The Spring Teaching Celebration is a signature CTL event for UGA graduate students.
 During this annual event, we showcase graduate student teaching accomplishments and innovations, celebrate and recognize award winners, and more.
 Our goal is to acknowledge and celebrate the invaluable contributions that UGA graduate students make to our campus teaching community.
-Read more about Spring Teaching Symposium &/or join our listserv to receive regular updates.
+Read more about Spring Teaching Celebration &/or join our listserv to receive regular updates.